 Second grade teaching requires patience, creativity and a knack for organization and multitasking.
 It's recommended that second grade teachers understand how to motivate and communicate with children, as well as how to efficiently address behavioral problems.
 Teachers should also be well-versed in current teaching trends and approaches, and able to tailor their teaching methods to the needs of a specific individual or class.

-According to the BLS, elementary school teacher jobs, excluding special education jobs, are expected to grow 6% from 2014-2024, with more job prospects expected in rural and inner city areas.
-The BLS also reported that the median annual salary for elementary school teachers was $54,890 in May 2015.
+According to the BLS, elementary school teacher jobs, excluding special education jobs, are expected to grow 3% from 2018-2028, with more job prospects expected in rural and urban areas.
+The BLS also reported that the median annual salary for elementary school teachers was $58,230 in May 2018.

 Second grade teachers typically complete undergraduate elementary teacher education programs, but other bachelor's degrees programs can also help prospective educators enter this career.
 State licensure is required to teach in public schools, and voluntary certification is available as well.
-The current job market for elementary school teachers is expected to grow between 2012 and 2024, and job options may be more plentiful in rural or inner city schools.
+The current job market for elementary school teachers is expected to grow between 2018 and 2028, and job options may be more plentiful in rural or urban schools, rather than suburban schools.